 The first benchwork was ready in early 2016 and layout construction started right away.
-The new layout is a completely different theme so most scenery techniques are new and so is the choice of scenery materials, color compositions etc. The photo above shows the first semi-finished scene which allowed me to test the basic set of scenery techniques and materials.
+The new layout is a completely different theme from my first layout.
+Most scenery techniques are new and so is the choice of scenery materials, color compositions etc. The photo above shows the first and almost finished scene which allowed me to test the basic set of scenery techniques and materials.

 Like my old house the new one was selected with hobby in mind.
 The direct reason for moving was meeting my wife and getting married and thus the need for a new home for "us" rather than she living in my house.
 My wife is also a hobby person so we found a property with a secondary building that could house our hobbies as well as my office and storage.
 After moving in in late 2012 I started working on the track plan.

 The main room of that building houses both my office and our hobbies.
 Since the room was to house more than just the layout I had to decide on the size and the main perimeters of the layout and then on the basic shape of the benchwork.
 Of course based on the requirements from the choice of possible layout themes.
 All in all a lot of free parameters which made it quite hard to nail down a plan.
 I know, it's really what we in Danish call a "problem of luxury" but still some decisions had to be made.